ostanton/TailsEngine/README.md

 - engine.ini
 ```
 The `engine.ini` contents by default is as follows (you can copy and paste for a game using this library to work properly):
+> The trailing forward-slash is added by the engine.
+The library used to load .ini files does not like forward-slashes
+at the end of non-literal strings for some reason.
+So just treat these as specifying the folder name instead of
+full directory!
 ```
 [paths]
 data = res/data